 Crowding is a common dental problem and concern for both parents and dentists.
 It develops when the jaws are too small or the teeth are too big, and can exist simultaneously.
 If a child loses a baby tooth prematurely, other teeth may shift into the vacant space, resulting in not enough room for the permanent teeth to erupt.
 The gums and bone around crowded teeth could become thin and recede in more severe cases of crowding.
 In these severe cases, the arches need to be expanded or teeth may need to be removed to create the needed space.
 On the other hand, large spacing occurs if teeth are small or missing, or if the arches have developed too wide.

 The period of development during which the baby teeth are lost and permanent teeth erupt is extremely important.
 The placement of the primary teeth and when they fall out is also crucial.
 Permanent teeth should erupt in a fairly specific order.
-By the age of 7, children should have four permanent molars and two-to-four permanent incisors.
-Any significant deviation from the normal sequence could indicate crowded, missing, or extra teeth.
+By the age of 7, children should have four permanent molars and two to four permanent incisors.
+Any significant deviation from the normal sequence could indicate crowding, missing teeth, or extra teeth.
 If primary teeth were lost prematurely, patients may benefit from either an appliance that maintains the space where a tooth was, or the removal of a primary tooth to help minimize issues down the road.

 Although teeth can be aligned when patients are older, crooked teeth in children can often lead to problems with chewing and function.
 Poorly positioned teeth are more susceptible to uneven wear or trauma, and can lead to periodontal (gum) and/or speech issues.
 Crooked teeth can also have negative social implications in children.
 Correcting maligned teeth at an earlier age not only improves chewing, but can also have a large impact on a child’s self-esteem.